muratk5n/thirdwave/en/README.md

 ---

 Floating panels can help FR in their territories.
-Around Madagascar there is massive sunshine, floating panels can do the work thee.
+Around Madagascar there is massive sunshine, floating panels can do the work.
 From there ship H2 or ammonia via ships to Europe.

 ---